+This article shows that arthritis responds to Glucosamine/ Chondroitin.
 For years it was said that glucosamine would not work against arthritis.
-But people knew that when they combined glucosamine with chondroitin it was effective against arthritis.
-What is even more astounding is that it reduced the incidence of colorectal and lung cancers, a fact that the researchers from the Fred Hutchinson Cancer Research Center, Seattle, WA 98109 knew.
+But people knew that when they combined glucosamine with chondroitin it showed effectiveness against arthritis.
+What is even more astounding is that it reduced the incidence of colorectal and lung cancers.
+This fact the researchers from the Fred Hutchinson Cancer Research Center, Seattle, WA 98109 werte aware of.

 They devised an elaborate double-blind, crossover study to investigate the mechanism behind the beneficial effect of glucosamine/chondroitin on 18 overweight men and women between 20 and 55 years of age.